RomanLut/INAV-X-Plane-HITL/README.md

 Plugin will simulate sensors, enabled in FC's configuration.

 In minimal case, you need FC with some kind of receiver attached.

 No real barometer and GPS sensors are required.

-FC with OSD is highly recommended.
+FC with analog OSD is highly recommended.
+If FC does not have OSD chip, there will be no OSD in simulator.

 ![](doc/attitude.png)